 Anger and evolution

-Applying these NVC techniques reveals that righteous anger is in fact an illusion, even though it triggers such strong bodily reactions.
+Applying these NVC techniques reveals that righteous anger is in fact based on an illusion, even though it triggers such strong bodily reactions.
 An effective biological defence system has been hijacked by some abstract thoughts based on some beliefs about ‘right and wrong’ which we have picked up along the way.
 Anger as we typically experience it is a signal that we have moved up into our heads to judge somebody else.
 It speeds us up just when we need to slow down.
 And it totally distracts us from our point of power, which is to identify which of our needs we are not connected with – and then to see what we can do about it.

-From the point of view of the survival of the body, it is better to constantly over-react to false dangers than to miss reacting immediately the one time a wolf actually does plan to eat your baby.
+From the point of view of the survival of the body, it is better to constantly over-react to false dangers than to miss reacting quickly the one time a wolf actually does plan to eat your baby.
 There was little or no cost to pay for being quick to anger in its original form.
 Thousands of years of warfare and conquest, including the sexual violation of the defeated enemy, have left their mark in our genes as well as our culture.
 All of us alive today are descended from long lines of quick-to-anger, aggressive warriors who have repeatedly wiped out the peace-loving and thoughtful, the conciliatory and the forgiving in every conflict that has raged down through the ages.
 When ‘righteous’ anger arrived, it was easy for it to commandeer the system.
-Since the triumph of patriarchy and competitive capitalism, aggressive behaviour (in men especially) has been consistently admired and encouraged throughout western history, and now it’s being promoted in feminist circles as well, as a miscalculated antidote to male dominance.
-(Compare today’s strutting pop divas and action heroines with those of the last generation – from fawning subservience to the man, to themselves aping the macho posturing!).
+Since the triumph of patriarchy and competitive capitalism, aggressive behaviour (in men especially) has been consistently admired and encouraged throughout western history, and now it’s being promoted in feminist circles as well, as a miscalculated antidote to male hegemony.
+(Compare today’s strutting pop divas, action heroines and female politicians with those of the last generation – from fawning subservience to the men, to themselves aping the macho posturing!).
 The parasite is well rooted now in both our biology and our culture.

 Luckily our behaviour is not entirely determined either by ‘nature’ or by ‘nurture’.
 We have this thing called choice.
 Sure, if we act unconsciously we will follow the programme – either the ‘selfish gene’ which kept us from the bottom of the pile through the millennia of struggle for survival or the cultural imprint which endorsed it, or some ugly mish-mash of the two.
 But the option is always there for us to come back to the present, override all the programmes and check in with what is alive in us here and now, underneath that ‘superficial anger’…